psgebeli/b2_plotter/README.md

 ## Description
 The `b2_plotter` package consists of the class Plotter(), whereby several plots based on numpy arrays and pandas dataframes can be created easily.

-More coming soon.

 ## Releases

 ### Version 1.0.4
-- Edit main() by creating a list of variables to plot, and plotting all of them
+- Bugfix main and implement a for loop to plot multiple variables
+- Create usage details in README.md

 ### Version 1.0.3
 - Change readme such that recent versions are at the top